 Download guide here.

-Growing your own flowers and vegetables from seeds can be fun, rewarding and economical too.
+There are so many reasons to grow from seed!
+Growing your own flowers and vegetables from seed can be fun, rewarding and economical too.

 Things you should know

 - Seeds are living things and have a limited shelf life.
 How a seed is stored and how fresh it is, will determine its success.
 Packet seeds come sealed in a foil sachet, once the sachet is opened the seed is exposed to light, moisture and heat causing it to deteriorate, and should be used within six months.

 - Seeds have basic requirements to germinate – water, warmth and sometimes light, although most seeds can germinate initially in the shade.

 - Many plants have a better chance of success if started in seed raising trays or seed propagator houses.
 This allows you to control the temperature, moisture and light levels.
 Always use a specialised seed raising mix rather than garden soil, which can contain weeds.

 Any container that is 4cm deep can be used for seed raising.
 We recommend using a seed raising tray made of lightweight plastic that provides good drainage, which is important.